 SRE – A Prescriptive Framework for Successfully Accomplishing DevOps

 Focusing on the overlap in responsibilities, the SRE model helps organizations amalgamate the skill set of their operations team and development team.
-Moreover, site reliability engineering provides support to the DevOps team, in the case when developers are saturated by tasks of operations and require more specialized knowledge.
+Moreover, it provides support to the DevOps team, in the case when developers are saturated by tasks of operations and require more specialized knowledge.
 Based on new features and code bases, while DevOps emphasizes moving efficiently through development pipelines, SRE focuses on maintaining the right balance between creating new features and reliability.

 Site Reliability Engineering Vs. DevOps – Radical Differences

-DevOps focuses on what is required to be done, whereas site reliability engineering focuses on how things are required to be done.
+DevOps focuses on what is required to be done, whereas Site Reliability Engineering focuses on how things are required to be done.
 This is what makes them complement one another.
 However, there are some fundamental differences between the two.

 Gradual Change Implementation

 The time-to-market has significantly reduced, with organizations and their customers expecting faster results.
 This has led to frequent releases and continuous improvements, thereby enabling teams to remain updated with emerging technologies and tools.
 This further empowers organizations in accelerating their software engineering cycle.
 While Devops ensures gradual changes to processes, SRE hinges on reducing failure cost as and when new releases are made.

 Irrespective of the approach followed, SRE or DevOps, measuring everything is imperative.
 While DevOps measures everything at operations and development phases, SRE emphasizes operations to be the achilles heel of most issues.
 Therefore, prescriptive measuring with aspects such as efforts, outages, uptime, and availability is emphasized in SRE.

 Removing Silos within Organizations